browserengineering/book/book/scripts.md

 next: reflow
 ...

-With the [last post](forms.md), our web browser has become an application platform, able to send information back to web servers and to run dynamic web applications like the little guest book that we coded up.
+Forms make our web browser has become an application platform, able to run dynamic web applications like the little guest book that we coded up.
 However, form-based web applications require page loads between every change, and rightly fell out of favor in the early 2000s.
 What took their place are JavaScript-based applications, which run user code on web pages that can modify the pages dynamically, without reloads.
-In this post, we\'ll implement the rudiments of script execution in our toy web browser.
+Let's add support for that to our toy web browser.

 Installing DukPy
 ================

-Actually writing a JavaScript interpreter is beyond the scope of a browser course (because it is pretty darn similar to implementing any other interpreted language), so this post, unlike the previous ones, has dependencies outside the Python standard library, namely the `dukpy` library for executing JavaScript.
+Actually writing a JavaScript interpreter is beyond the scope of a browser course (because it is pretty darn similar to implementing any other interpreted language), so this chapter, unlike the previous ones, has dependencies outside the Python standard library, namely the `dukpy` library for executing JavaScript.

 ::: {.quirk}
 If you\'re using C or C++, you may want to try binding to the `duktape`